igamenovoer/PeiDocker/docs/index.md

 ssh me@127.0.0.1 -p 2222
 ```

-* If you have *on-first-run* commands in `user_config.yml`, you shall commit the container to a new image so that the changes are saved, or otherwise those commands will be executed again when the container is recreated.
+* That's it, you are good to go.
 * If you prefer to run the image using `docker run` instead of `docker compose`, you can convert the `docker-compose.yml` to commands using [Decomposerize](https://www.decomposerize.com/).

+## Custom commands

+* To run custom commands during build, edit the scripts in `<project_dir>/installation/stage-<1,2>/custom`.
+You can also run other scripts by adding them in `user_config.yml`.
+* If you have *on-first-run* commands in `user_config.yml`, after the first run, you shall commit the container to a new image so that the changes are saved, or otherwise those commands will be executed again when the container is recreated.

 ## Stage-2 storage